SnoopJ/sopel.chat/_upgrading/sopel-8.md

 is easier if your plugin needs to _do something in response to_ the IRC server's response to the capability request.
 See the documentation for more details.

+### The bot's hostmask

+In Sopel 8, accessing `bot.hostmask` when the bot lacks sufficient data to determine its hostmask will return `None`.
+This replaces the previous behavior, which was to raise a `KeyError`.

 ### Testing tool changes

 * Convenience methods of the mock IRC server available through Sopel's `pytest`